natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/MiG-17AS.md

 * Armament difficult to use (low velocities, low ammo and two different trajectories)
 * Guns tend to spark a lot (the N-37 in particular), especially with stock belts
 * Tail hangs very close to the ground.
 Along with the pelvic fin, this can make takeoff trickier if the pilot is careless.
+* Engine will begin to overheat when flying above 96% throttle, though rarely gets to dangerous levels if managed correctly

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->